Relapsing MS Therapy Co-Pay Assistance

 - We’re here to help if you have an insurance change, whether it is new insurance, a change in benefits, or a change in your pharmacy.

-The good news is that, if you have commercial or private insurance, you may qualify to pay little to nothing out of pocket for your 3-times-a-week COPAXONE® 40 mg with COPAXONE Co-Pay Solutions® We’ll help answer your questions about insurance and financial solutions related to taking COPAXONE®.
-Terms and Conditions apply.*
+The good news is that eligible patients pay as little as $0 for COPAXONE®.* We'll help answer your questions about insurance and financial solutions related to taking COPAXONE®.

 Take action and find out if we can help by calling 1-800-887-8100 or click to learn more.